-This book is only four short chapters, but rich in content.
+This book of Ruth is four short chapters rich in content.
 The account of Ruth takes place during the time of the Judges.
-For the purpose of my book review, I’m going to break the sections down into seasons and go from there.
+These chapters could be divided into “seasons” of life.

 Spring – Ruth begins gleaning in the fields to provide for Naomi and herself.
 The field she finds belongs to Boaz, who happens to be a relative of Naomi’s husband.
 Boaz shows kindness and protection to Ruth and Ruth returns the same kindness through obedience and respect.
 Naomi tells Ruth how to go about asking Boaz to fulfill his role as kinsman-redeemer, basically encouraging her daughter-in-law to propose marriage!
 Ruth continues in steadfast obedience and follows Naomi’s directions.